JoshuaS3/joshstock.in/site/content/blog/website-rewrite-project-roadmap.md

 <iframe class="full" src="/u/kanban-joshstockin"></iframe>

-As much as I want to work on these projects, I am however a full-time engineering student interning during summers and, while I try my best, I can't commit any regular amount of time to writing or working on these projects.
+As much as I want to work on these projects, I am a full-time engineering student interning during summers and, while I try my best, I can't commit any regular amount of time to writing or working on these projects.